 - Be a good ambassador of your country

-As you can see, blending in can have a positive effect in your travel experience.
+As you can see, blending in can have a positive effect on your travel experience.
 It is extremely difficult (or impossible) to pass up by a local.
 Conversely, there is a lot you can do to reap the benefits of blending in.

 Here are some suggestions you put into practice:

-1. Use neutral clothes
+1. Use Neutral Clothes

 - T-shirts, tops and blouses with:

-- Brands associated to a specific country (“Abercrombie and Fitch” and “Roxy” for the United States)
+- Brands associated to a specific country

-- Political, religious and cultural symbols, phrases or figures
+- Political, religious, and cultural symbols, phrases, or figures

 - Flags or patriotic symbols